I’m spending this morning in a rather meditative way. Today is all about drilling plugs for our floorboards.

 Option 2 is more time consuming, the buttons might not be as accurate and some will break but there will be less button loss.

-Anyway, either way works.
-Once we our wooden floor is finished we will glue all the buttons in their places.
+Anyway, either way, it works.
+Once our wooden floor is finished we will glue all the buttons in their places.
 I can’t wait to see our finished floor.
 It will look fantastic!!